modypy/modypy/docs/guide/03_planet_orbit.rst

 ----------------------

-In :numref:`planet_orbit` you can see a schematic drawing of the sun and the orbiting planet together with the position and the velovity of the planet.
+In :numref:`planet_orbit` you can see a schematic drawing of the sun and the orbiting planet together with the position and the velocity of the planet.

 .. _planet_orbit:
 .. figure:: 03_planet_orbit.svg